jonwaterschoot/plugdata-daisy-simple/01_install_setup_plugdata/03_custom_json_board/03_custom_json_board.md

 If you've used Arduino's think of the term pullup resistor.

-The Daisy seed has a few pins that can have multiple setups so we need to tell the hardware how to activate them.
+The Daisy seed has a few pins that can have multiple setups so we need to tell the hardware how to activate or handle them.

 Therefore we need to verify the type of pin we need: e.g. for a potentiometer we need an Analog pin.

 ## Pin numbers

-Pin numbers can become confusing, therefor I've made this overview.
+Pin numbers can become confusing, therefor I've made this overview table.

 ![Pins Table overview](img\Pins-Table_overview_Daisy_plugdata.png)